5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

 ![image](https://github.com/5jvm0u4/How-to-flash-EBB32-s-frmware/assets/75752327/e4522e1b-da43-4546-8f7f-cef41fb38c8b)

-(and now you're done, close everything and remove the jumpper)
+(and now you're done for firmware flashing, close everything and remove the jumpper)

+(connect everything accordingly, power up your printer and run this commend via ssh)

+ls /dev/serial/by-id/*

+(you'll likely get something like this but not exceally the same

+/dev/serial/by-id/usb-Klipper_stm32g0b1xx_4B002F000950304158373420-if00)

+(copy this and paste it on your config file as so:)

+[mcu EBBCan]

+serial: /dev/serial/by-id/usb-Klipper_stm32g0b1xx_070023000F504B5735313720-if00

+(hit reboot)

 ## Archive session